What is lower back pain?

 Key differences between lower back pain and kidney pain

-Differentiating between lower back pain and kidney pain is crucial to receiving the right treatment.
+Differentiating between lower back pain and kidney pain is crucial for proper treatment.
 Below are the key differences between the two types of pain:

 Location of pain: